ckmahoney/raudio/README.md

 ## Music

 Some code herein writes to an `audio/music` directory.
 This is intended to be creative, original music!
-You already have the results of the included ambient music generator [here](audio/music) :)

 An example of how this can be used in the `Real World`, Here's 4 hours of music synthesized with `raudio` circa May 2024